Reflex: Reflex modulation

 An example of reflex reversal is depicted.
 Activating the same spinal reflex pathway can cause limb flexion while standing, and extension while walking.

-Some might imagine that reflexes are immutable.
-In reality, however, most reflexes are flexible and can be substantially modified to match the requirements of the behavior in both vertebrates and invertebrates.
+Most reflexes are flexible and can be substantially modified to match the requirements of the behavior in both vertebrates and invertebrates.

 A good example of reflex modulation is the stretch reflex.
 When a muscle is stretched at rest, the stretch reflex leads to contraction of the muscle, thereby opposing stretch (resistance reflex).
 This helps to stabilize posture.
 During voluntary movements, however, the intensity (gain) of the reflex is reduced or its sign is even reversed.
 This prevents resistance reflexes from impeding movements.

 The underlying sites and mechanisms of reflex modulation are not fully understood.
 There is evidence that the output of sensory neurons is directly modulated during behavior—for example, through presynaptic inhibition.
 The effect of sensory input upon motor neurons is also influenced by interneurons in the spinal cord or ventral nerve cord and by descending signals from the brain.